dentrodailha96/Notes_Obsidian/Data Engineering/Databricks/Tables.md

 - An action to take when a record fails the expectation, meaning the boolean returns false.

 + ON VIOLATION DROP ROW: Feature available in DLT where you can check the quality of  your dataset at the time of your load to target table and take action like dropping those invalid record that did not meet your conditions making the job fail.
++ `ON VIOLATION FAIL UPDATE`, records that violate the expectation will cause the pipeline to fail.
+When a pipeline fails because of an expectation violation, you must fix the pipeline code to handle the invalid data correctly before re-running the pipeline.
 +  ==CONTRAINS: By default, records violating the constraint will be kept, and reported as invalid in the event log.==

 » LIMITATIONS: